|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Not sure what to do with lemongrass?
-If you've got some left over, or you've got plenty growing wild in your yard and are sick of lemongrass tea, here's a way to incorporate its flavors into a Thai-inspired vegetable stir-fry dish.
+If you have some leftover or growing wild in your yard and are sick of lemongrass tea, here's a way to incorporate its flavors into a Thai-inspired vegetable stir-fry dish.
 Vegetarians know they can never have too many vegetable stir-fry ideas, and, a simple tofu stir-fry dish always makes a great vegan dinner idea for a busy weeknight family meal.

 This recipe calls for tofu and plenty of vegetables, including green beans, broccoli, and bell pepper stir-fried with a few Thai-inspired ingredients.
 If you like lemongrass, you'll love this fragrant dish, and, to double up on that gentle hint of citrus, why not serve it alongside rice infused with lemongrass and coconut?